t-lark/DEP-Notify-Starter/README.md

 ## Reusable Code

 This script is used in two workflows at my current job.
-One if is for end users and one is for Zoom Rooms.
+One is for end users and one is for Zoom Rooms.
 This is why I chose to build the code more as a template than anything else.
 This way when one of our IT employees sets up a new Zoom Room they will get a different workflow using the same DEP Notify code, versus a standard employee running the normal DEP Notify workflow.
 So, hopefully this may help in those situations where you also need to split out workflows for various reasons.

 ## Issues and Features